The Connection Between Oral Health and Sleep Apnoea

 Understanding Sleep Apnoea: Symptoms You Shouldn't Ignore

-Recognising sleep apnoea early can substantially reduce associated health risks.
+Recognising sleep apnoea early can help you seek assessment sooner.
 Chronic loud snoring is one of the most noticeable symptoms and often indicates airway obstruction.
 Another common sign is observed pauses in breathing, frequently reported by partners or family members who notice episodes where breathing briefly stops during sleep.
 Additionally, excessive daytime fatigue can signal disrupted sleep quality, even if you think you’re getting adequate rest at night.

-Other symptoms such as morning headaches, irritability, mood swings, and difficulty concentrating are also significant indicators.
-These issues often result from inadequate oxygen intake and fragmented sleep, leading to cognitive impairment and a decline in overall well-being.
+Other symptoms such as morning headaches, irritability, mood swings, and difficulty concentrating can also be indicators.
+These issues often result from inadequate oxygen intake and fragmented sleep.

-Identifying these symptoms early is critical, as untreated sleep apnoea significantly increases risks for serious health conditions, including hypertension, heart disease, stroke, and type 2 diabetes.
-If you experience these symptoms, promptly consult a health professional.
+Identifying these symptoms early is important.
+Sleep apnoea is a medical condition, so if you experience these symptoms, promptly consult a health professional.

 How Dental Health Reflects Sleep Apnoea

-Your oral health can reveal critical signs indicating sleep apnoea, making dentists an essential resource for early diagnosis.
-Several oral health indicators are closely associated with sleep apnoea:
+Your oral health can reveal signs that may be associated with sleep apnoea, making dentists a useful resource for early detection.
+Several oral health indicators are associated with sleep apnoea:

 Teeth Grinding (Bruxism)